• Skip to primary navigation

 Observe the context again

 It’s easy to get so excited by all that a word can mean that we sometimes forget to ask what the word actually means here in this phrase, sentence, paragraph and context.
-When I start to get overwhelmed by possibilities, I ground myself in the context, using it to eliminate and prune ideas.
+When I become overwhelmed by possibilities, I ground myself in the context, using it to eliminate and prune ideas.

 Relate to the historical/cultural setting

-Often the historical and cultural setting will rule a possible interpretation in or out.
+Often, the historical and cultural setting will rule an interpretation in or out.
 Returning to the occasion of a letter (e.g. Paul wrote Colossians to a church on the verge of believing a heresy) can answer the question: “Would Paul say that here to these people at this point in the letter?”

 Consider the genre

-Make sure you’re taking into account poetry versus prose, narrative versus didactic instruction and so on.
-Genre is part of the author’s intent, and can often help you prune possible interpretations.
+Make sure you’re considering poetry versus prose, narrative versus didactic instruction, and so on.
+Genre is part of the author’s intent, and can often help you prune interpretations.

 Understanding genre